Thinking about trying a drug for the first time?

 This includes telling medical professionals what you have taken if something goes badly wrong and you need their help.
 Time is precious during an emergency, the more that emergency services know, the faster and more effectively they can help.

-9. Talk with others and look out for each other.
+9. Talk with others and look out for your mates when using drugs.

 Explore what you’re thinking about with people that you trust.
 They may have different experiences and can help you explore this decision from other perspectives.
 You might like to ask them how they think you would react to the drug you are thinking of taking – you might be surprised at what they tell you.